JoeThCo/Joes-Godot-Reusable/README.md

 # Joes-Godot-Reusable

-Collection of Godot 4.7.1+ .gd scripts that I use across projects.
+Collection of Godot 4.7.1+ scripts and shaders that I use across projects.

 Feel free to use them without any reference to this repo or me.